hudikhq/hoodik/README.md

 ## Contributors

-- We thank [Your Dear Designer](https://yourdeardesigner.com/) for the Little Hoodik logo. ❤️
+- We thank [Nikola Matošević -Your Dear Designer](https://yourdeardesigner.com/) for the Little Hoodik logo. ❤️